Soc 348 - Juvenile Delinquency » Fall 2022 » Quiz 3

 Which of the following is NOT a criterion to be considered while making the waiver decision in a juvenile court?

-A. the cross-examination of witnesses
+A. the prosecutorial merit of the complaint

 B. the sophistication and maturity of the juvenile

-D. the seriousness of the alleged offense to the community
+C. the seriousness of the alleged offense to the community

 Question #34